Stanford-PDM/notes/DeliteOps.md

 class DeliteOpLoop extends AbstractLoop[A] with DeliteOp[A] {
     type A:Manifest

-    val size: Exp[Int] // Size of the loop val v: Sym[Int] = fresh[Int] // Symbol for index inside the body val body: Def[A] // Expression representing the body of the loop val numDynamicChunks: Int = 0 // Parallellism of the loop }
+    val v: Sym[Int] = fresh[Int] // Symbol for index inside the body
+    val numDynamicChunks: Int = 0 // Parallellism of the loop }
 ```